 HSE Training Fines 2024–2025: The Real Cost of Poor Training Records

 This is not a compliance technicality.
-People were injured.
+People were seriously injured, and in two of the cases below workers were killed.
 Businesses were fined six- and seven-figure sums.
-And in most cases, the fix would have cost a fraction of the penalty.
+And the safeguards that were missing would, in most cases, have cost a fraction of the penalty.

 Here are the prosecutions, what went wrong, and what your organisation can learn from them.